Zennoon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge: The script uses arithmetic expansion to calculate the sum.
 The TRUEKNOWLEDGE variable doesn't need the parameter expansion symbol ($) within an expression

 9-divide_and_rule: The script uses arithmetic expansion to perform integer division.
 The POWER and DIVIDE variables don't need the parameter expansion symbol ($) within an expression.

+10-love_exponent_breath: The script uses arithmetic expansion to calculate the result.
+The LOVE and BREATH variables don't need the parameter expansion symbol ($) within an expression.